vertec-io/bevy_eventwork/docs/guides/sending-messages.md

 - You want to batch network operations in specific system sets
 - You're implementing custom network flow control
 - You want to separate message creation from message sending
-- You need to coordinate network sends with other game systems
+- You need to coordinate network sends with other application systems

 ### How It Works